falcony-io/sqlalchemy-searchable/docs/configuration.rst

 Sometimes you may want to search from multiple tables at the same time.
 This can be achieved using combined search vectors.

 Consider the following model definition.
-Here each article has one author.
+Here each article has one category.

 ::